HasibPrince/BongoCodeTest/README.md

 # Test 3
 We have to create a video player which is capable to play,forward,rewind.
 To solve this a Player interface can be introduced where play,forward and rewind methods are available.
 A class called VideoPlayer can be created which will actually implement Player interface.
 VideoPlayer class can have a MediaPlayer property which will actually control the video depending on calling of methods in Player interface.

+Now app is Video Playable.
+User can watch a video, rewind and forward.
+MVVM and DI are also introduced.
+VideoPlayer object has been shifted to ViewModel.
+ViewModel helps his caller to control the video with this VideoPlayer object.
+MainActivity has a object of ViewModel.
+MainActivity controls the video through this viewmodel object.